awodey/awodey.github.io/longindex.md

 Slides from a lecture at the Isaac Newton Institute Program _Big Proof_, held in Cambridge, July 2017.

-- [A Cubical Model of Homotopy Type Theory.](www.andrew.cmu.edu/user/awodey/preprints/stockholm.pdf) Notes from a series of lectures to the Stockholm Logic Group, June 2016.
+- [A Cubical Model of Homotopy Type Theory.](www.andrew.cmu.edu/user/awodey/preprints/stockholm.pdf) Notes from a series of lectures to the Stockholm Logic Group, held in June 2016.

-- [Recent Work in Homotopy Type Theory.](www.andrew.cmu.edu/user/awodey/hott/ams2014.pdf) Slides from a talk at an AMS meeting, January 2014.
+- [Recent Work in Homotopy Type Theory.](www.andrew.cmu.edu/user/awodey/hott/ams2014.pdf) Slides from a talk at an AMS meeting in January 2014.

-- [Homotopy Type Theory and Univalent Foundations.](www.andrew.cmu.edu/user/awodey/hott/CMUslides.pdf) Slides from a talk at CMU, March 2012.
+- [Homotopy Type Theory and Univalent Foundations.](www.andrew.cmu.edu/user/awodey/hott/CMUslides.pdf) Slides from a talk at CMU in March 2012.

 - [Introduction to the Univalent Foundations of Mathematics: Constructive Type Theory and Homotopy Theory.](www.andrew.cmu.edu/user/awodey/hott/IAStalk.pdf)
-Notes from a talk at IAS, December 2010.
+Notes from a talk at IAS in December 2010.

 </details>